 has edition: literal An identifier for one of several alternative editions of a particular bibliographic resource.

 has contributor: agent role (ar) The role (e.g. author, editor, or publisher) of one of the contributors of this bibliographic resource.

+It is work mentioning that, due to the precise specification of these metadata, the name of the authors and all the information about the venues related to a certain publication, are not directly accessible as literal values associated to the bibliographic resource in consideration.
+However, they are reachable by following the metadata elements indicated for any bibliographic resource – for instance, its authors can be reached by accessing the agent role entities specified by means of the has contributor element, while the journal (as well as the volume and the issue) where the bibliographic resource has been published can be obtained by looking at the entities specified by means of the is part of element.

 Metadata elements that may be associated with a responsible agent’s role (graph: https://w3id.org/oc/corpus/ar/)